God's Little Acre

 "Web 3.0 aims to create more interconnections between diverse technologies, so data flows between different platforms without intermediaries.
 Interoperability makes data portable so users can seamlessly switch between services while maintaining their preferences, profiles, and settings.

-Angela Childs' desk is neat, yet busy.
-She works, at home, and like Brad, for the Amygdala corp.
-Screens, modems, and editing apps to manage her streams.
-It is adorned with a purell bottle she frequently accesses.
-Her streams are unrealized commands borne of disconnects between a Kimi and their owner.
-Angela (played by Zoe Kravitz) surveils and corrects volumes of them.
+Angela's work involves assigned streams that are designated as her responsibility in solving.
+Streams are unrealized commands borne of disconnects between a Kimi and their owner.
+Angela surveils and corrects volumes of them.
 As often as we see her check a stream, we see her sanitize.
 Her aquiline hands indicate ritualism as they pulse in mannered extensions and near touches; allowing time to pass and Purell to absorb.
 She keeps eyes on (fixing Kimi errors) and keeps danger out (germs and people.)
 An oft-employed Soderbergh style defines the initial sequence surrounding Brad and the Amygdala intro.
-Typically speaking, a style almost elliptical in edits, atmosphere of industry, of dehydrated emotional spheres.
+That is, a style almost elliptical in edits, atmosphere of industry, of dehydrated emotional spheres.
 Though Angela lives in an impressively large converted loft.
 The filmmaking style pivots as we move through it.
 Swooping camera movements scan the space, a fluidity coupled with an unexpected Vertigo motif in the movie's score.
 Her home decor reads ascetic techno nest; furnished with machinery and sanctuary.

 It turns out that Angela is agoraphobic and germaphobic.
 With scant evidence of the existence of a personal life, her social distance amplifies an emotional distance.